 Every three minutes, someone in the UK has a heart attack.
 Yet making a few lifestyle changes, like to what you eat and how much you move, can make a big difference to your heart health.

 Call us 0800 0234 834

-A healthy heart is one that happily beats around 100,000 times a day to pump about 23,000 litres of blood around your body.
+A healthy heart is one that beats around 100,000 times a day to pump about 23,000 litres of blood around your body.
 Your blood delivers the oxygen and nutrients you need while taking away your waste products.An unhealthy heart is where the walls of the arteries leading to your heart become clogged with fatty deposits.
-This means they're narrower than they should be, and mean your heart strains to deliver your blood efficiently and effectively.
+This means they're narrower than they should be, and cause your heart to strain to deliver your blood efficiently and effectively.

 What you eat affects your heart.Saturated fat.
 Saturated fat is in foods like processed meat, hard cheese and cream.
 Too much saturated fat can increase your cholesterol and clog your arteries.Salt.
 Too much salt causes high blood pressure, which will damage your artery walls over time and make them more likely to become clogged with fats.
 The guideline daily allowance for adults is 6g of salt, but most people in the UK eat about 8g.Sugar.
 Eating too many sugary foods means you’re more likely to become overweight.
 This puts you at greater risk of heart disease as well as type 2 diabetes.Smoking.
 Smoking damages the lining of your arteries and makes the platelets in your blood stickier.
 This increases the likelihood of you having a blood clot or stroke, and almost doubles your risk of a heart attack.Alcohol.
 Too much alcohol increases your blood pressure, which weakens your artery walls.
 It also disrupts your heart rhythm, which can lead to a stroke or sudden death.
 Plus it weakens your heart, which could cause you to have heart failure.